partrickJhonson/beef/Configuration.md

 By default, the administration UI throttles login attempts to 1 attempt per second.
 This can be changed using the `beef.extensions.admin_ui.login_fail_delay: 1` value in `extensions/admin_ui/config.yaml`.

-Note: This does not prevent login brute-force attacks against the `/api/` REST API interface which does not have the same restrictions.
+By default, the REST API interface throttles login attempts to 1 attempt every 0.05 seconds.
+This can be changed using the `beef.restrictions.api_attempt_delay: 0.05` value in `config.yaml`.

 ***